Genius Blog Post: News, SAT, Scoring

 The good, the bad and the…disturbing

 Merit has always been at the core of all college prep-testing.
 You do well, you get rewarded.
 It’s been a system that works.
 Around that system is another system—of scholarships, awards and grants.
-These seem to be one good way to manage the adversity of many different types of students, whether because of race, hardship, income, mental or physical health, sex, minority status, age, gender and good old merit.
-It seems the testing of adversity is trying to “kill two birds with one stone” or even—to use another metaphor—"mix oil and water."
+These seem to be one good way to manage the adversity of many different types of students, whether because of race, hardship, income, mental or physical health, sex, minority status,age, gender and good old merit.
+It seems the testing of adversity seems to try to “kill two birdswith one stone” or even—to use another metaphor—mix oil and water.
 We’re not sure it works but we’re willing to see how it all evolves.

 As in most new social systems (especially those with far-reaching implications), all relevant consequences can never really be taken into account and there will always need to be tweaking.

-You're probably asking yourself what is disturbing about this whole Adversity Score deal?
+You are probably asking yourself what is disturbing about this whole Adversity Score deal?
 One major thing is the black box phenomenon.
 With college placement, you want transparency.
-You need to know where you stand, how you were scored and make it as black and white as possible.Right now, the College Board has the scoring parameters under wraps.
-That doesn’t seem fair and it means there is little room for recourse if you don’t get the outcome you’re after.
+Youneed to know where you stand, how you were scored and make it as black and white as possible.Right now, the College Board has the scoring parameters under wraps.
+That doesn’t seem fair andit means there is little room for recourse if you don’t get the outcome, you’re after.

 Something I am sure should disturb any reasonable person is that much of the determination of the score is provided by the students themselves.
 Questions are asked of the student and they are simply asked to respond.
 The very concept of an adversity questionnaire means the instrument can never be objective and will provide skewed results.
 There are multiple problems and here are the two biggest ones.
 Both substantially upend the validity of the questionnaire and call into question its usefulness.

 - 1Response bias.
 People who fill out questionnaires will often unwittingly provide inaccurate or false answers.
-Sometimes they answer what they would like to respond, presenting their ideal selves.
-If you’re being asked questions about adversity, your mind will be skewed towards enhancing those types of answers.
+Sometimes they answer what they would like to respond—they present their ideal selves.
+If you’re being asked questions about adversity,your mind will be skewed towards enhancing those types of answers.

-- 2Willful manipulation of the truth (AKA lying).
-The whole system is practically inviting people to game it, resulting in manipulated scores.
+- 2Willful manipulation of the truth (A.K.A. lying).
+The whole system is practically inviting people to game it to manipulate their scores.

 The result?
 It turns out the SAT may now no longer be the great equalizer that it has always been.